dayanacavalcante/Obesity-Estimate/README.md

 - Predominance of women with the highest level of obesity;
 - Most of the sample has a history of overweight in the family;
-- Majority consumes hypercaloric foods;
+- Majority consume hypercaloric foods;
 - Most eat three main meals;
 - Most people with the highest level of obesity do not practice physical activity;
 - The vast majority drink two liters of water a day;
 - Most drink alcohol sometimes;
-- The group with the highest level of obesity spends 1 hour a day using technology;
+- The group with the highest level of obesity spends 1 hour a day using technologies;
-- Most of the group uses public transport;
+- Most of the group use public transport;
 ### _Relationships Between Variables_

 ![](/Charts/heatmap.png)

-Through the Heatmap it can see a strong correlation between variables:
+Through the Heatmap it can see a strong correlation between the variables:
 - Body Mass Index x Weight;
 - Body Mass Index x Overweight History;
 - Type of Transport Used x Age;